 "Our program is unique in the sense that classes are very small, we have a great graduate HR club that is very aggressive with networking, and there are a lot of internship opportunities for students." —Ibraiz Tarique, PhD, Chairperson, Management and Management Science Department

-annual mean salary for human resources managers in New York (Source: Bureau of Labor Statistics)
+Median salary for human resource managers (Source: Bureau of Labor Statistics)